eleason/SWC-Workshop/Readme.md

 ## Alternate View

-Boris is the most awesome person ever and he is always right...
+Boris (the super awesome) is the most awesome person ever and he is always right...
 Gove.

 ## My theory

-From the existing Brexit economic climate we postulate...
+From the existing Brexit economic climate we postulate... things are not going to go the way we think.

 ## Conclusion